-- Get back to the basics of maths: Numerical tests don't require advanced algebra: revising some GCSE-level maths should provide what you need.
-Revise how to read information presented graphically and brush up on percentages, ratios and probability. - Do number puzzles: Number puzzles like Sudoku are good for helping you recognise number patterns. - Add, subtract, multiply and divide... in your head: When you're at the shops try adding up a few items in your head.
-Or at least try to get a good estimate of what your trolley-load will cost. - Think about meaning: When you read news stories, think about what statements really mean, and how they could be interpreted. - Do word puzzles: Never has there been a better excuse for frittering away time on the Saturday morning crossword. - Be aware of commonly misspelt words: Most English grammar books and websites have lists of commonly misspelt or 'confusable' words, e.g. 'its' and 'it's', or 'complement' and 'compliment'.
+Get back to the basics of maths: Numerical tests don't require advanced algebra: revising some Leaving Certificate-level maths should provide what you need.
+Revise how to read information presented graphically and brush up on percentages, ratios and probability.

+Do number puzzles: Number puzzles like Sudoku are good for helping you recognise number patterns.

+Add, subtract, multiply and divide... in your head: When you're at the shops try adding up a few items in your head.
+Or at least try to get a good estimate of what your trolley-load will cost.

+Think about meaning: When you read news stories, think about what statements really mean, and how they could be interpreted.
+This is useful for verbal reasoning tests.

+Do word puzzles: Take time to do crossword puzzles and other word games.

+Be aware of commonly misspelt words: Most English grammar books and websites have lists of commonly misspelt or 'confusable' words, e.g. 'its' and 'it's', or 'complement' and 'compliment'.
 Check you are also aware of the English spellings of words such as liaise, favourite and organise.